MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-continuous-copy-status-azure-sql-database.md

 The **sys.dm_continuous_copy_status** view is created in the **resource** database and is visible in all databases, including the logical master.
 However, querying this view in the logical master returns an empty set.

-If the continuous-copy relationship is terminated on a database, the row for that database in the **sys.dm_continuous_copy_status** view disappears.
+If a geo-replication link, also known as a continuous-copy relationship, is terminated on a database, the row for that database in the **sys.dm_continuous_copy_status** view disappears.

 Like the **sys.dm_database_copies** view, **sys.dm_continuous_copy_status** reflects the state of the continuous copy relationship in which the database is either a primary or active secondary database.
 Unlike **sys.dm_database_copies**, **sys.dm_continuous_copy_status** contains several columns that provide details about operations and performance.
 These columns include **last_replication**, and **replication_lag_sec**..